phylum-dev/documentation/docs/integrations/snyk.md

 ![Invalid token update](../../assets/snyk_invalid_token_update.png)

-If the token is still valid, a manual change can be performed by selecting `Manage Access > Update Token`.
+If you want to change a valid token, a manual change can be performed by selecting `Manage Access > Update Token`.

 ![Valid token update](../../assets/snyk_manage_access.png)